ruby/ruby/doc/standard_library.md

 ## Libraries

-- [minitest]: A test suite with TDD, BDD, mocking, and benchmarking
+- [minitest]: A test library supporting TDD, BDD, mocking, and benchmarking
 - [power_assert]: Power Assert for Ruby.
 - [rake]: Ruby build program with capabilities similar to make
 - [test-unit]: A compatibility layer for MiniTest